splunk/public-o11y-docs/gdi/oracledb/oracledb.md

 ## Description

-The Splunk Distribution of OpenTelemetry Collector provides this integration as the Oracle Database driver for the SQLQuery receiver.
+The Splunk Distribution of OpenTelemetry Collector provides this integration as the Oracle Database receiver.
 The receiver connects to an Oracle Database instance and runs custom SQL queries to generate metrics from a database connection.

 ### Benefits